uunniiblog/linux-vn-manager-lvnm/README.md

 In settings you can enable **Savedata Management** which will enable all other settings, if you want to disable it altogether you can also disable this checkbox.
 - **Auto Detect Save**: if enabled will try to find the savedata folder of the game after closing it if the savedata field is still blank.
 - **Manage Savedata**: Opens a dialog with all games to see their current savedata paths.
 From here you can manually set them or try the auto detect feature, can also copy the saves to another prefix and configure which games you want to sync through Gdrive.
 Can force a Gdrive sync too.
 This dialog can also be opened from the sidebar next to the savedata field when Savedata Management is enabled.
-- **Automatically Enable**: Enables Gdrive Sync for all new games automatically, can still disable it for individual games.
+- **Automatically Enable GDrive**: Enables Gdrive Sync for all new games automatically, can still disable it for individual games.
 I recommend to leave it on so the case where you forget to enable it for a game already in Gdrive happens, and thus creating new fresh saves instead of downloading them, potentially giving conflicts, if this happens there should still be a warning in the application letting you choose which ones to keep though.
-- **Automatically enable GDrive**: Enables automatically the checkbox for Gdrive sync for all new and imported games.
 - **Gdrive Client ID and secret**: Authorization tokens for the Google cloud saving setup.
 Fill them and log in.
 You need to leave them there for the sync to keep working.

 If Gdrive sync is enabled for a game and Savedata Management checkbox is enabled the savedata will sync before and after closing the game in question.
 It will create a LVNM/[Game} folder in your GDrive where {Game} is the name of the game in the application, if you want to sync the same game between multiple devices make sure they have the same name in the application in all devices.
 Changing the name of the game will also create a new folder in GDrive and start syncing fresh there, so be careful with that.